SMCorey/filament-webapp-smcorey/README.md

    - Set up the Express server and initial project structure.

 2. **Routing**:
-   - Created routes to manage user sessions and products.
+   - Create routes to manage user sessions and products.
    - **Users Route** (`/users`):
      - **Signup**: Handles `POST` requests at `/users/signup` to register new users.
      - **Login**: Handles `POST` requests at `/users/login` to authenticate users.